 For My thoughts are not your thoughts, nor are your ways My ways,” declares the Lord.
 “For as the heavens are higher than the earth, so are My ways higher than your ways and My thoughts than your thoughts.~Isaiah 55:8-9 NASB

-In 2014 I went through what I think was one of the hardest moments of my life at that point.
+In 2014 I went through what I think was one of the hardest moments of my life.
 The relationship with my then fiancé whom I loved dearly, ended.
 And I’m not talking about your “average” break up.
-I’m talking bullets, police, and jail time.
+I’m talking bullets, police and jail time.

 We had been through many ups and downs over the years we dated (I’ll save those stories for another time), but in my heart I felt peaceful, and confident about where we were headed.
 However, about a month before the wedding, I had this nagging feeling something was going to go wrong.
 Maybe I’m just nervous, I thought to myself, but no— this was different.
 The Holy Spirit was pressing something heavy on my heart.

 After much prayer and fasting, I knew I had to postpone the wedding.
 I made the hard decision of telling my fiancé I didn’t think we were quite ready.
 We needed a little more counseling to work through some issues and then we could move forward.
 Although he was hurt, which I had expected, we decided to try to work through our problems.
 Our communication was minimal, but I felt okay.
 In my mind, I said, Alright Lord, cool, we’ll get some more counseling and then be on our way.

 Or so I thought.

 He had been shot.

 I had a strong sense that something was wrong.
 Yet, never in a million years did I think it would end like this.
 My thoughts on how the next steps in this process were going to look were totally different from God’s.
 His way was definitely different from mine.